KrystianRusin/instagram-clone/README.md

 Demo can be view at: https://instagram-clone-eosin-three.vercel.app

-When creating an account there is no email verification at the moment so feel free to make up an email address that is of the form <name>@<domain>.<TLD>
+When creating an account there is no email verification at the moment so feel free to make up an email address that is of the form name@domain.TLD

 Find and follow a test account called TestAccount, feed is generated based only off users that are followed